Do you have an elderly family member living in a nursing home?

 The lives of our loved ones are precious, dignity is fundamental to our humanity, and long, productive lives are worthy of respect.

-RisCassi & Davis has handled many nursing home neglect cases over our more than 60 years serving the people of Connecticut.
+RisCassi & Davis has handled many nursing home neglect cases over our more than 65 years of serving the people of Connecticut.

 What’s more, our Connecticut attorneys have received local and national recognition for our handling of these cases.